translate/pootle/docs/features/permissions.rst

   well as the right to reject false positive quality checks

 translate
-  The right to supply a translation for a specific unit or to replace the existing one.
+  The right to supply a translation for a specific string or to replace the existing one.
 This implies the right to upload files using the merge method.

 archive